AlterraLaboratories/Money-Calculator/README.md

-# Euro Money Calculator
+# Money Calculator

-A simple Python program that calculates the total amount of money in Euros (€) based on user input for different denominations of Euro bills and coins.
+A simple Python program that calculates the total amount of money based on user input for different denominations of bills and coins.

 ## Table of Contents